Justicewise/alx-low_level_programming/README.md

-My First look into programming in C using shell
+This covers my low level programming on C programming language